Hellbovine

 CREATE YOUR OWN

 The major point to be aware of when modifying a preset or creating your own, is that when it comes to component removals it will require a lot of trial and error to get it right.
 This is because Windows is not a modular operating system, meaning it was not designed to have bits and pieces of it uninstalled, and as files are deleted it can cause issues with undocumented dependencies.
-You will need to have a good grasp of troubleshooting Windows in order to be successful with component removals.
+You will need to have a good grasp of troubleshooting in order to be successful with component removals.

 NTLITE LICENSE